 System Development – Create a computer system customized to the organization’s requirements with the help of programming, scripting, planning, configuring, testing, and monitoring.

 Documentation Work – Document system configurations, system updates, and new procedures or policies introduced.
-These documentations are then used by other IT teams to see what changes or creations have been made.
+These documents are then used by other IT teams to see what changes or creations have been made.

 Manage Projects – Project Managers oversee IT teams and coordinate with vendors and internal users when implementing new systems.
 They also arrange meetings, present information, and order supplies and equipment for ongoing projects.